 In this case bind character

 j to window index number 1 and so on.
 Use it by typing

 <Ctrl-a> j to go to Window pane 1.

 bind j select 1 bind k select 2 bind l select 3

 bind v split -v bind h split -h

-The above creates regions on your main window splitting it vertically like below.
+The above helps create regions on your main window splitting it vertically and horizontally when used.

 If you wish to delete of kill the regions created by the vertical and horizontal split just type your main

 Shift+x like so.
 In this case the